Code4PuertoRico/tech-summit-2015-hackathon/README.md

   Yes.
 There will be a _Hackers Preparation event_ that will occur a few days before the Tech Summit.

-  This will be the event where you can get help installing Git, setting up your computer, creating your Github account, playing with Data.PR.gov, and with any other technical issues.
+  This will be the event where you can get help installing Git, setting up your computer, creating your Github account, playing with Data.PR.gov, and with any other technical issue.

 ### Are there going to be any 3D printers available?